apptainer/singularity-userdocs/singularity_and_docker.rst

 .. _sec:using_prebuilt_private_images:

 ----------------------------------------------------------
-Making use of private images from the Docker Hub
+Making use of private images from Docker Hub
 ----------------------------------------------------------

 After successful authentication, Singularity can also make use of *private* images available from the `Docker Hub <https://hub.docker.com/>`_.
 The two means available for authentication follow here.
 Before describing these means, it is instructive to illustate the error generated when attempting access a private image *without* credentials: